 Foods to eat more of on the Crohn’s diet:

-- Manuka Honey: Results of one study with rats indicated that Manuka honey is effective in the treatment of chronic ulcer and preservation of mucosal glycoproteins.
+Manuka Honey: Results of one study with rats indicated that Manuka honey is effective in the treatment of chronic ulcers and preservation of mucosal glycoproteins.
 Its effects are due to its antioxidant and anti-inflammatory properties.
 (18)

 Medicinal Herbs for Crohn’s Disease